-A method was proposed to extract such coefficients based upon station distance and implied cloud speed.
-Hourly global horizontal insolation data from SolarAnywhere were used to validate the method by calculating correlation coefficients for 70,000 scenarios across three separate geographic regions in the United States (Southwest, Southern Great Plains, and Hawaii), while varying distance, time interval, insolation bin, and other parameters.
-These empirical correlation coefficients for very short time interval, such that hourly satellite data could be used to calculate correlation coefficients for very short time intervals (several seconds to several minutes).
-These extrapolated results were validated using results from studies that are based on 20-second to one-minute insolation data and using high density network data with time scales of 10 seconds to five minutes.
+The paper used hourly global horizontal insolation data from SolarAnywhere to validate the method by calculating correlation coefficients for 70,000 scenarios across three separate geographic regions in the United States (Southwest, Southern Great Plains, and Hawaii), while varying distance, time interval, insolation bin, and other parameters.
+These empirical correlation coefficients compared favorably with those derived by the method.
+The method was then shown to be independent of selected time interval, such that hourly satellite data could be used to calculate correlation coefficients for very short time intervals (several seconds to several minutes).
+These extrapolated results were validated using results from studies that are based on 20-second to one-minute insolation data.

-The article presented and confirmed important findings.
-First, correlation coefficients decrease with increasing distance.
-Second, correlation coefficients decrease at a similar rate when plotted versus distance divided by time interval.
-Third, the accuracy of results is further improved when an implied speed term is introduced into the analysis.
-Together, these results provide the basis for validating the proposed site-pair correlation method.
-The method, derived with input parameters from hourly SolarAnywhere data, can produce correlation coefficients for short time intervals (seconds to minutes) that compare quite well to results from independent studies that used 10-second, 20-second, and one-minute data sets.
+The paper had several important findings.
+First, correlation coefficients decreased with increasing distance.
+Second, correlation coefficients decreased at a similar rate when plotted versus distance divided by time interval.
+Third, the accuracy of results was further improved when an implied speed term is introduced into the analysis.
+Together, these results provided the basis for validating the generalized method.
+The method, based on input parameters from hourly SolarAnywhere data, produced correlation coefficients for short time intervals (seconds to minutes) that compared quite well to results from independent studies that used 10-second, 20-second, and one-minute data sets.